BarbaraTarantino/BAYES_DynPoisson/README.md

 BAYES_log fits time-constant AR(p), INGARCH(p,q), ARX(p), INGARCHX(p,q) model; tvBAYES_log fits time-varying AR(p), INGARCH(p,q), ARX(p), INGARCHX(p,q) model.

 Application to COVID-19 data is provided.

+## R Code

+The R code files allows to fit Bayesian dynamic Poisson log-link models including time-constant or time-varying coefficients for count data.
+The file structure can be summarised as follows:

+-   `coding_npi.R`: Loads the original COVID-19 data and OxCGRT data, transform ordinal NPI covariates in combination of binary policy measures and creates a wide dataframe that includes count data and policy variables.
+It creates one dataset for each country specified in the initial character vector.

+-   `main.R`: Main script to fit Bayesian time-costant/time-varying autoregressive models of COVID-19 epidemics.
+At the end, posterior diagnostics is returned together with the plot of true vs predicted values.

+The `functions` folder contains the main wrappers to fit Bayesian models, obtain posterior diagnostics and some useful plots:

+-   `BAYES_log.R`: The functions to fit time-constant AR(p), INGARCH(p,q), ARX(p), INGARCHX(p,q) model for count data.

+-   `tvBAYES_log.R` : The functions to fit time-varying AR(p), INGARCH(p,q), ARX(p), INGARCHX(p,q) model for count data.

+-   `HMC.R`: The function to fit Hamiltonian Monte Carlo sampling.

+-   `posterior_help.R` and `main_functions.R`: Create posterior diagnostics by summarising informations from model object, i.e. posterior coefficients, predictions and error metrics.

+-   `plot.R`: Create descriptive plots from posterior diagnostics object.